Jackson Stephens

-Jackson T. “Steve” Stephens (born July 24, 1952) is an American businessman and the founder, chairman, and CEO of Exoxemis, Inc., a biomedical research company.
-He is the former chairman of The Club for Growth and the current chairman of The Club for Growth Foundation.
+Jackson Thomas "Steve" Stephens Jr (born July 24, 1952) is an American businessman and the founder, chairman, and CEO of Exoxemis, Inc., a biomedical research company.
+He is the former chairman of The Club for Growth and the chairman of The Club for Growth Foundation.
 Stephens also co-founded the Arkansas Policy Foundation.
-Stephens has recorded in Nashville studios and released several albums (one nominated for a Grammy Award) on which he wrote most of the music and lyrics while playing all the keyboards.
+Stephens has recorded in Nashville studios and released several albums on which he wrote most of the music and lyrics while playing all the keyboards.

+Early life and education

+Stephens was born on July 24, 1952, and received a bachelor's degree in business and economics from Hendrix College in Conway, Arkansas.